 - Flame-resistant coveralls are recommended for work in clandestine labs in the event that Bunsen burners or other gas operated, open flame heat sources are present.

 Hand protection is absolutely essential for first responders who may be handling fentanyl:

 - Choose a non-latex glove that is greater than or equal to 5 mil +/- 2 mils (0.127mm/-0.051mm) thick.

-- Choose the correct sized gloves, since gloves that are too small may be uncomfortable and tear, and overly large gloves can interfere with dexterity.
+- Choose the correct sized gloves, since gloves that are too small may be uncomfortable and tear and overly large gloves can interfere with dexterity.

 - Replace gloves after 30 – 60 minutes of use.
-If gloves are torn or punctured, replace immediately!
+If gloves are torn or punctured, replace them immediately!

 - Double gloving is suggested.
 If sleeve cuffs are present, the inner gloves should be worn under the sleeves, while the outer gloves should be placed over the sleeve cuff.
 After handling the drugs, the outer gloves should be removed and properly disposed of while the inner gloves can be used to label evidence.

 - Always treat gloves as if they have been exposed and perform proper donning and doffing technique.
 Wash hands as soon as possible with soap and water to remove any possible contamination.